tilay123/BlogBook/README.md

 # PostBook
 This is a simple dynamic website that allows users to upload posts.
-This is a term project created for CSE389 at Syracuse University.
+This is also a term project created for CSE389 at Syracuse University.

 # Authors
 Til Bahadur Baniya, Rudolph DelFavero, Samuel M Rosenthal, Kelvin Chen, Zach Williams, and Rory Yang